Last updated on August 8th, 2021

 Both telcos offer you a flexible way to pay for your mobile data plans.

-Circles Life has more flexibility, while GOMO offers you slightly more value in their 20GB plan with more talktime and SMSes.
+Circles Life has more flexibility, while Singtel offers you more talktime and SMSes with their plans.

 Ultimately, the plan that you choose should really depend on your needs!